-Placing a bench in memory of a loved one is a popular way to remember them.
-This guide will explain what you’ll need to think about if you would like to have a memorial bench and how you can personalise it to commemorate the life of the deceased.
+Memorial benches are a popular way to commemorate loved ones.
+This guide will explain what you’ll need to think about when choosing a memorial bench and how you can personalise it to commemorate the life of the person who’s passed.

-Memorial benches can offer those who are grieving a sense that they’re giving something back to the community because they know it will be used and appreciated by many people.
+Memorial benches are usually placed in a public place to commemorate a person who has died.
+They can offer those who are grieving a sense that they’re giving something back to the community because they know the bench will be used and appreciated by many people.
 It also provides a quiet space to sit and reflect.

 - Botanic gardens